-How are you supposed to have the energy to be happier if you're stressed, exhausted ,and miserable from work?
+How are you supposed to have the energy to be happier if you're stressed, exhausted, and miserable from work?
 It will be really hard.
-Building new skills, skills that will help you be happier, will take time and energy.
-So it's helpful first to create better work-life balance.
+Building new skills that will help you be happier will take time and energy.
+So it's helpful first to create a better work-life balance.

 5. Build a growth mindset for happiness.